 Dining Area:

-One of my favorite features on my porch is a dining area.
+One of my favorite features on my porch is the dining area.
 Meals just taste better out on the porch.
 I recommend allowing room for a table that will seat at least 4, preferably 6 or even 8.
-Just imagine all the breakfasts, cookouts and dinner parties you can have with friends and family out on the porch.
+Just imagine all the breakfasts, cookouts, and dinner parties you can have with friends and family out on the porch.
 (This tablescape can be viewed here: Summer Dining, Alfresco)

 China Cabinet:

-If you’ve allowed room for a dining space, put a piece of furniture out on the porch for storing the china you’ll be using every day.
+If you’ve allowed room for a dining space, place a piece of furniture out on the porch for storing the china you’ll be using every day.
 It will make it really easy to dine outside whenever you’re in the mood.
+You may need to take things out each spring and give them a quick wash for the season, but it really comes in handy having a cabinet close at hand for storage.

 Ceiling Fans: